blazexnz/blazexnz.github.io/rhythm-playground/readme.md

 1. Press **New Rhythm** to generate a random 4-beat bar.
 2. Press **Play** to start the metronome and watch the colored blocks light up.
-3. Clap along each time a note starts — the note’s emoji and color indicate its type.
+3. Clap along each time a note starts using the clap button or space bar — the note’s emoji and color indicate its type.
 4. Adjust the **Tempo** if needed to match your comfort level.
 5. Press **Pause** to stop playback anytime.
 6. Start a new rhythm whenever you want with **New Rhythm**.